home pics archive about

 8:14 PM, Oct 19, 2006

-Tosspot offered:
+Tosspot responded:

 Hah!
 Windoze can never get it right can it!
 Hot damn that I have Apple shares in my IRA and the masses just love apple's computers and their Ipods!